kaushalkrishnax/jiosaavn-api-client/README.md

 - Images in different qualities: `50x50`, `150x150`, `500x500`
 - Audio downloads in bitrates: `12kbps`, `48kbps`, `96kbps`, `160kbps`, `320kbps`
 - Download URLs are decrypted automatically using DES-ECB

+## Disclaimer

+This is an unofficial client and is not affiliated with or endorsed by JioSaavn.

+This library does not host, cache, or redistribute media.
+All data and URLs are fetched directly from JioSaavn’s publicly accessible endpoints.

+Usage and compliance with applicable terms are the responsibility of the end user.

 ## License